viniciusbaltoe/toolbox-examples/python/SQL/README.md

 It illustrates how to create a data_base using python-SQL.

 ### [Example 2](./example2) - Basic
-It illustrates how to how to create a data_base and add data, and show it with pandas.
+It illustrates how to create a data_base and add data, and show it with pandas.